Millisecond Cadence Radio Frequency Interference Filters: Three High Cadence Filters

-The first highpass filter for pulsar searches was described by \citet[][]{eatough_2009}, in which the dynamic spectra is collapsed over frequency to form a zero-DM time series.
+The first high-pass filter for pulsar searches was described by \citet[][]{Eatough-2009}, in which the dynamic spectra is collapsed over frequency to form a zero-DM time series.
 This time series is then subtracted off the dynamic spectra, thereby removing signals that are common across all channels at a given time sample.
-This is very effective at removing structureless RFI sources, such as spark plugs and unshielded electrical equipment.
+This is very effective at removing broadband, smooth RFI sources, such as spark plugs and unshielded electrical equipment.
+Variations on this technique are described in \cite{Lazarus_2015, Men_2019}.

-This highpass filter worked well for the Parkes Multibeam Pulsar Survey \citep[][]{parkes-multibeam}, which has one bit dynamic range and 288~MHz bandwidth made for uniform telescope response.
-If RFI is strong enough to flip one bit, the RFI was likely to show up across all the channels.
-More modern receivers can more than a GHz of bandwidth and often have more than eight bits of dynamic range.
-These combined give rise to more complex zero-dm RFI than was seen in \citet[][]{eatough_2009}, as shown in Figure~\ref{fig:zero_dm}.
-Bandstop filters and band roll off coupled with changing RFI intensity leads the the RFI being under-subtracted in some frequencies and over subtracted in others.
-To account for this we extend methodology of \citet[][]{eatough_2009} into a more general highpass filter.
-We FFT along the frequency axis, replace the lowest $n$ Fourier components with zeros and FFT back, this filtering is equivalent to \citet[][]{eatough_2009} for $n=1$.
-As both then remove the DC component across frequencies.
-As discussed by \citet[][]{eatough_2009}, this filtering will reduce the pulse energy as a function of dispersion measure.
+This high-pass filter worked well for the Parkes Multibeam Pulsar Survey \citep[][]{parkes-multibeam}, which utilized one-bit sampling over a 288~MHz band.
+Limited dynamic range of early receivers limited RFI structure that could be detected.
+More modern receivers can provide more than a GHz of bandwidth and often have more than eight bits of dynamic range.
+These combined give rise to more complex zero-DM RFI than was seen in \citet[][]{Eatough-2009}.
+An example is shown in Fig.~\ref{fig:zero_dm}.
+Band-stop filters and band roll off, coupled with changing RFI intensity, leads to the RFI being under-subtracted in some frequencies and over subtracted in others.
+To combat changing sensitivity across the band-pass, \citet{Lazarus_2015} introduced a weighted subtraction, where the amount subtracted from the channel is weighted by the channel sensitivity.

+This weighted subtraction is shown in the right panel of Fig.~\ref{fig:zero_dm}, where we see improved performance; however, over- and under-subtraction can still be seen, hinting at RFI evolution across the frequency band.
+To account for this, we extend the methodology of \citet[][]{Eatough-2009} into a more general high-pass filter.
+For a given time sample, we FFT along the frequency axis, replace the lowest $n$ Fourier components with zeros and then perform the inverse FFT, this filtering is equivalent to \citet[][]{Eatough-2009} for $n=1$ Fourier components as both then remove the DC component across frequencies.
+This process is summarized in Fig.~\ref{fig:highpass_flowchart}.

+As discussed by \citet[][]{Eatough-2009}, this filtering will reduce the pulse energy as a function of DM.
 Low DM pulses occupy a large portion of the dynamic spectra.
 These pulses can then lose a significant portion of their energy to the filter.
-As discussed in \citet[][]{eatough_2009}, this energy loss can be partially recovered by using convolution kernel that takes into account the how the filter changes the shape of the time series.
-However, we don't know of any search pipelines that have implemented these kernels.
+As discussed in \citet[][]{Eatough-2009}, this energy loss can be partially recovered by using a convolution kernel that accounts for how the filter changes the shape of the time series.
+We are not aware of any search pipelines that have implemented these kernels.